thinkinglabs/thinkinglabs.github.io/_posts/2025-08-10-so-yes-trunk-based-development-now-what.md

 ## How do we handle large-scale changes?

 The point here is incremental software development.
 Breaking up large changes into a series of small incremental changes.
-Regardless of how large a feature or a change is, it grows small commit by small commit on [*Mainline*](#mainline).
+Regardless of how large a feature or change is, it grows small commit by small commit on [*Mainline*](#mainline).
 Every small commit is [atomic](https://en.wikipedia.org/wiki/Atomic_commit).
 It keeps the codebase working.

 This is hard work.
-It requires some upfront thinking on how to split the large change into a series of changes that build upon each other.
-Somehow, this is a form of mini-planning.
+It requires some upfront thinking on how to break down the large change into a series of changes that build upon each other.
+In some way, it is a form of mini-planning.

 Supposing the new feature involves a new screen in the UI that uses a new backend service.
 We will typically first implement the backend service.
 As the backend service is not used, we do not need any [*Feature Toggles*](https://martinfowler.com/articles/feature-toggles.html) to hide the backend service.
 It can just linger around unfinished, as nobody cares.
 Once the backend service is ready, we can start implementing the new screen for the frontend.
 As long as the screen is not completed, we do not wire it into the frontend navigation.
 Again, we do not need any Feature Toggles to hide the screen.
 Only when the screen is finished, do we wire it into the navigation.
+Having said that, a better approach is to practice the [Walking Skeleton](https://wiki.c2.com/?WalkingSkeleton).
+We start by implementing just enough backend service, followed by just enough UI that consumes the minimal backend service.
+The screen is still not finished.
+So we keep it unwired from navigation.
+However, even in this case, it will materialise over several commits where the minimal backend is implemented first, and thus kept hidden, followed by just enough UI.
+Once this Walking Skeleton works, we can grow both the frontend and the backend together.
+Still, frontend and backend changes can occur in a single commit, but most likely over several commits.
+We add a little backend followed by a little frontend.

-Of course, frontend and backend could also be implemented in parallel by two pairs.
+Another strategy is to have two pairs, each implementing the frontend and backend in parallel.
 In that case, the frontend will work with a mocked backend until the real backend is ready.
-Here also, the frontend screen is not wired into the navigation until the screen is completed.
+In this case, also, the frontend screen is not wired into the navigation until the screen is completed.
+But parallelising work is never a great idea; therefore, the first strategy would be the better option.

 ## How do we handle large-scale refactoring?